 Doing heavy sets with unsecured plates when you have other people also lifting around you is a bad idea.
 Do what you like in private, but if you hurt someone else, you, sir, are a bad person.

-By yourself, it’s a method that some people use as a safety precaution when bench pressing.
+The second reason experienced lifters may choose to not use collars is as a safety precaution when bench pressing.
 If they fail a heavy rep and are at risk of crushing themselves, tilting the bar to the side causes the plates to dump off one end, and with that end unloaded the bar flips the other way and the plates slide off that end.
-It’s a wacky way to do things, but it does work I guess, at the risk of damaging your plates.
+It’s a wacky way to do things, but it does work I guess, at the risk of damaging your plates and surrounding walls/equipment.
 It’s far better to lift in a power rack with safety bars or safety straps.

 When you do use collars on grooved sleeves, the grooves can significantly help keep some types of collars from slipping, notably any collars that can tend to catch on the grooves (such as the cheapo spring clips) or anything with a rubber padding that the grooves sink into.

 The problem with grooved sleeves is the “zzzzzzzzzzziiiiiipp!” sound plates make when you load them.
-Plates with steel inserts such as any bumper plates and the Troy VTX rubber plates won’t make noise.
+With iron plates it’s annoying, because you often want to be able to slide a plate on with one hand, and it’s not easy to do that on grooved sleeves, or the noise you create is annoying.
+Plates with steel inserts such as any bumper plates and the Troy VTX rubber plates will slide smooth against them and won’t make noise.

 The third style is the old Russian design.
-It looks cool cuz it’s different.
 Eleiko decided it didn’t just look cool but has a notable functional advantage – that of securing your plates way better than any other design when you’re dropping the bar for multiple reps.

 Here’s how the Russian style sleeves work.
 You need their special collars (which Eleiko and Rogue include with the bar).
 Load your plates.
 Slide the collar on, locking them down into the last groove you can get to, which by design will be some distance from the plates.
 Then spin the inner part of the collar to move it snug against the plates.
 This is guaranteed to keep the collar from slipping when you drop cleans, because the pressure of one portion of the collar against the plates is backed up by the other portion of the collar being secured into that huge groove in the bar sleeve.
 It aint getting knocked loose.
 The collar would have to break first.